-University Policies
+12.0 University Policies

 Policies presented here include those that are at the institutional level and exist in the WVU Catalog.
-Students are responsible for reviewing and understanding these polices.
-The most current versions of the university policies are available at: https://tlcommons.wvu.edu/syllabus-policies-andstatements
+Students are responsible for reviewing and understanding these policies.
+The most current versions of the university policies are available at: https://tlcommons.wvu.edu/syllabus-policies-and-statements

-Academic Rights and Responsibilities
+12.1 Academic Rights and Responsibilities

-The policies described in this section are based on the Board of Governors Academics Rule 2.5, Student Rights and Responsibilities for West Virginia University.
+The policies described in this section are based on the Board of Governors Academics Rule 2.5, Student Rights and Responsibilities for West Virginia University, The Student Code of Conduct, and The Academic Integrity Policy.